adam-mcdaniel/lite/README.md

 ![Header](assets/header.png)

 A lightweight and extensible text editor for the terminal with a custom scripting language, implemented in a few thousand lines of Rust.
+I created this project to learn more about text editors and to experiment with building a simple editor from scratch!

+I also wanted to explore the idea of a tiny core editor with a scripting language used to facilitate highly customized editing workflows.

+This projects completes my [Compiler](https://github.com/adam-mcdaniel/sage), [Shell](https://github.com/adam-mcdaniel/dune), and [Text Editor](https://github.com/adam-mcdaniel/lite) trifecta!
+All that's left is to port these projects to [my Operating System](https://github.com/adam-mcdaniel/sage-os)!

 ## Table of Contents